cfe-lab/CFEIntact/docs/introduction.md

 title: Introduction
 ---

 This guide is designed to help people without programming expertise analyze proviral sequences using CFEIntact.
 By leveraging a Docker container, we simplify the technical setup, allowing them to focus on the biological insights from their data.
+This page provides a high level overview, before the dive into practical matters of using the program.

 ---